A-Boring-Square/Hammer-And-Sickle-OS/README.md

 *   **Bootloader (`JosephStalin`)**: A multi-stage bootloader that sets up the system and loads the kernel.
 *   **Kernel (`The KGB`)**: The core of the OS responsible for managing system resources.
 *   **Filesystem**: A FAT32 (VERY WIP) filesystem with a custom directory layout

-*   **Cross-platform build system**: The build process is automated using a Python script, which uses NASM and zig to assemble the components and create the final bootable image.
 *   **Soviet-Themed**: A playful reference to the USSR, with directories named `comrade_shared` and `red_bureau`.

 Installation: